raystack/frontier/README.md

 ## Contribute

-Development of Shield happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Development of Shield happens on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
 Read below to learn how you can take part in improving Shield.

 Read our [contributing guide](https://raystack.github.io/shield/docs/contribute/contribution) to learn about our development process, how to propose